johnmarkschofield/schof.org/content/politics/institutionalized-silence.md

 > to the United States for what the soldier recalls the doctor
 > describing as his "safety."

 Emphasis added.
-So Ford claims his squadmates are doing bad things to prisoners and his captain ships him off in restraints as a looney.
+So Ford claims his squad-mates are doing bad things to prisoners and his captain ships him off in restraints as a loony.
 The captain gave Ford a chance to recant before having him locked up -- is it any wonder more reports of torture didn't come out before Abu Ghraib?
-How many soliders would have the courage and strength of character Ford did and refuse to take back what they know is true?
+How many soldiers would have the courage and strength of character Ford did and refuse to take back what they know is true?

 That a single captain did this is reprehensible but understandable in a